 When making wreaths for fall, try to choose fall decorations that look very natural.
 It makes for a much more stunning wreath.

 I love these grapevine pumpkins!
 I used them in a lot of my fall decorating ideas.
-They were actually picks, so again, attach by twisting the pick into the grapevine wreath.
+They were actually picks, so again, attach by twisting the pick into the grapevine.

 I was so excited to find a bag of acorns at the craft store.
 Nothing says fall like acorns!

-Wired burlap ribbon is the best choice for wreaths for fall!
+Wired burlap ribbon is the best choice for this craft project!
 It is easy to work with and can be easily re-shaped after storage.

 I like bows that have four loops instead of two.
 In order to find out how big to make your bow, make two loops and hold it up to the wreath to determine the right size.